This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Sedatives may help keep your child calm and relaxed if he is upset or agitated (easily angered).

 - Vasopressors help constrict (narrow) the blood vessels and increase your child's blood pressure.
 These may be needed if the medicine overdose caused your child's blood pressure to go lower than it should.

 - A ventilator is a machine that gives your child oxygen and breathes for him when he cannot breathe well on his own.
 An endotracheal (ET) tube is put into your child's mouth or nose and attached to the ventilator.
 He may need a trach if an ET tube cannot be placed.
-A trach is a tube put through an incision and into his windpipe.
+A trach is a tube put through an incision in his neck and into his windpipe.

 - A liver transplant may be needed if your child's liver is badly damaged by a medicine overdose.
 This is surgery to replace your child's damaged liver with a healthy donor liver.

 What should I do if I think my child has had too much of a nonprescription medication?

 Call the Poison Control Center immediately .
 The telephone number is 1-800-222-1222 .
 Keep this number by every telephone in your home and on your cell phone.